 A bigger block that covers a large area of similar data, will compress data better than multiple smaller blocks.
 However, it takes more time and memory to figure out how to distribute these blocks of differing sizes.

 That said, while the details are different, ALL-I H.264 is still just a sequence of compressed images much like MJPEG.
-The increase in RAM usage is there because of the more sophisticated processing that needs to happen, but images are only being buffered to the encoder, and from the encoder to the
+The increase in RAM usage is there because of the more sophisticated processing that needs to happen, but images are only being buffered to the encoder, and from the encoder to the card.

 The IPB designation represents the 3 types of frames that are available to the interframe compression engine.
 I frames are the stand alone pictures; the same as the ones in ALL-I and what ever frame is in MJPEG.
 P frames, are single predictive frames.
 These frames encode the difference between itself and the previous I frame.
 Finally, B frames are Bi-Predictive frames.
 These frames encode data as changes between two other frames, for example a P frame and an I frame.